Zhenxin-Zhang/GANs_and_me/README.md

 Hi, I'm Zhenxin.
 I study Statistics and Machine Learning at CMU.
 And I'm a software engineer at Meta.

-When I'm not coding, I'm creativing posters and drawings.
+When I'm not coding, I'm creating posters and drawings.
 And I love combing engineering and art :)

 Now I'm learning Generative Adversarial Networks (GANs) via building Basic GANs!